-The seat belt system includes an indicator on the instrument panel and a beeper to remind you and your passengers to fasten your seat belts.
+The seat belt system instrument panel and a beeper to

+includes an indicator on the remind you and your passengers to fasten your seat belts.

 This system monitors the front seat belts.
 If you turn the ignition switch to the ON (II) position before your seat belt is fastened, the beeper will sound and the indicator will flash.
-If your seat belt is not fastened before the beeper stops, the indicator will stop flashing but remain on.
+If vour seat belt is not fastened before the beeper stops, the indicator will stop flashing but remain on.